 DR JEREMY BURGESS / SCIENCE PHOTO LIBRARY DR JEREMY BURGESS / SCIENCE PHOTO LIBRARY

 Rotten wood.
 Coloured scanning electron micrograph (SEM) of a piece of domestic plywood infected with dry rot fungus.
-The vertical structures are xylem tubes that contain large amounts of cellulose, which is the material that provides the wood with its structural support.
-Thin threads (red) are the fungal hyphae that are destroying the wood by digesting the cellulose.
-Holes in the wood are seen, especially down centre.
+The structure of the wood is seen here, with large spaces (xylem vessels) and smaller spaces (xylem parenchyma).
+Thin threads (yellow) are the fungal hyphae that are destroying the wood by digesting the cellulose that provides the wood with its structural support.
 Dry rot is a fungus (Serpula lachrymans) that infects damp timber.

 Model release not required.
 Property release not required.